What “Motel View” Knows About Marketing: Favatars 2010

 Williams’ characters faxed Malone’s imaginary times to New Zealand newspapers, who then published them in the small-print results on sports pages.
 However, when Malone’s name was left off the team for the upcoming Olympics, there began a national outcry.
 He was substantially quicker than most of the country’s talent; why was he not to compete?

-People unfortunate enough to be embroiled in the fake avatars scandal of 2008 may remember that two years ago, social media avatars were the order of the day amongst those who shouted the loudest.
+People unfortunate enough to be embroiled in the may remember that two years ago, social media avatars were the order of the day amongst those who shouted the loudest.
 “Fake avatars” referred to social media profiles that weren’t portraying real people.
 Created with the mind to promote something, these soulless shells presumably blended in to your Facebook and Twitter world the way the droids do to your cross-stitch group before they take over your frontal lobe.

 This is assuming that the favatars appeared real.
 The profile above was brought to my attention yesterday by our favourite Frenchman, Ciaran Norris.
 That’s me in the photo, along with Lisa Myers, at a party in Edgware Road, London, in 2007.